vishalcloudyuga/dcos-docs/1.9/administration/debugging/quickstart.md

     ```bash
     NAME                                HOST       USER  STATE  ID
-    20161209183121nz2F5.klueska-test    10.0.2.53  root    R    task-exec-test_<task_id>
+    20161209183121nz2F5.klueska-test    10.0.2.53  root    R    <task_id>
     ```

-1. Launch a TTY process inside of the container with the task ID (<task_id>) specified.
+1. Launch a TTY process inside of the container with the task ID (`<task_id>`) specified.
 This will launch an interactive Bash session.

     ```bash
-    $ dcos task exec --interactive --tty task-exec-test_<task_id> bash
+    $ dcos task exec --interactive --tty <task_id> bash
     ```

     You should now be inside the container running an interactive Bash session.